 Please note: If you are an American citizen please contact AEI to discuss the possibility of participating in this Experience.

-Includes: Airport pick up and drop off (at closest airport), Accommodation, Meals, Transportation to and from research sites, On-site training, Bird-watching Nature Tour, $10 Credit in our Zazzle store (towards the purchase of recycled water bottles, reusable bags, etc), Donation to Placement Partner, AEI Travel Manual, Emergency support while at Placement, and Carbon credits to offset 3 tonnes of greenhouse gas emissions.
+Includes: Airport pick up and drop off (flying into Havana), Accommodation (a locally owned hostel with a pool!), Meals, Transportation to and from research sites, On-site training, Bird-watching Nature Tour, $10 Credit in our Zazzle store (towards the purchase of recycled water bottles, reusable bags, etc), American and Canadian clients get 50% off at the online AEI IceBreaker store, Donation to Placement Partner, AEI Travel Manual, Emergency support while at Placement, and Carbon credits to offset 3 tonnes of greenhouse gas emissions.
+Are you thinking of fundraising for a portion, or all your fees?
+Many of our clients have been very successful with their fundraising efforts.
+To learn more about their successful fundraising projects and see how you can fund raise for your experience, please visit our fundraising page!

 Volunteer Activities: Activities include training in chiroptology and bat identification, netting and trapping methods and bat handling; assisting with mist netting, harp trapping and hand netting of bats; assisting with the handling of bats; collecting of data.